Global Cancer Research

 Behavioral interventions that have been successful in the United States and other high-income countries, such as graphic images on cigarette packages that discourage smoking, may be less acceptable or effective in other cultural contexts.

-Furthermore, in some societies, cancer patients are stigmatized, and they may be fearful or distrustful of Western medicine.
+Furthermore, in some societies, cancer patients are stigmatized, or they may be fearful or distrustful of Western medicine.

 NCI's Role in Global Cancer Research